ickb/proposal/README.md

     master_outpoint: OutPoint,
 }

+struct FulfillOrderArgs {
+    master_outpoint: OutPoint,
+}

 union OrderArgs {
     MintOrderArgs,
     MatchOrderArgs,
+    FulfillOrderArgs,
 }
 ```

 #### Mint Limit Order

-In the first transaction, the output contains:
+In the Mint transaction, the output contains:

-1. The limit orders itself with this script as lock.
-This lock memorizes in its args:
+1. The limit order cell itself with an UDT as type and this script as lock.
+This lock args memorizes:
-    - The order direction with `isUdtToCkb`.
+    - `is_udt_to _ckb` expresses the order direction.
-    - The order ratio with `ckbMultiplier` and `udtMultiplier`.
+    - `ckb_multiplier` and `udt_multiplier` expresses the order exchange ratio.
-    - The logarithm in base 2 of the minimum partial match with `logMinMatch`.
+    - `log_min_match` expresses the logarithm in base 2 of the minimum partial match of the wanted asset.
-    - The signed relative index distance between this cell and the master cell with `distance`.
+    - `master_distance` expresses the signed relative index distance between this cell and the master cell.

 2. The master cell with this script as type and a lock that identifies the user.
+This cell controls the limit order cell.

 Validation rules:

-- `orders_index + signed_distance == master_index`
+- `orders_index + master_distance == master_index`
 - Order cell data length must be at least 16 bytes.

 **Example of Limit Order mint:**